 You cannot convert an opposite-sex civil partnership to a marriage in England and Wales.

-There are two ways to convert a civil partnership into a marriage:
+There are 2 ways to convert a civil partnership into a marriage:

-a two stage process where the conversion is followed by a ceremony
+- a 2-stage process where the conversion is followed by a ceremony.

 'Standard conversion' process